cahya-wirawan/json2bin/README.md

 The output directory can be set with the argument "--output-dir <OUTPUT_DIR>"

 ## Performance comparison

-We compared the performance between this Rust json2bin and the Python json2binidx tool.
+We converted a 213MB simple english wikipedia in jsonl format to binidx format in M2 Apple machine.
+The Rust json2bin is more than 24 times faster than the Python json2binidx:
+The Python json2binidx: 46.87s
+This Rust json2bin: 1.92s